Why your business needs insurance

 Liability insurance for small businesses can give you the reassurance that your company will be covered against future mishaps.
 However well run a business is, something can always go wrong, and a variety of business insurance exists to cover the potential risks.
 Every company’s needs are different, for example a company operating over several premises won’t have the same sort of policy as a company that only does business online.

-What sort of insurance you need
+What types of insurance you need

 There are numerous different forms of insurance.
 Many small businesses choose a business owner’s policy (BOP).
 A BOP can offer coverage against liabilities, business interruption, and insures the property and premises of the business.
 This is an excellent choice for small businesses running out of “real world” locations, but there are many other forms of insurance available.
 You may also need additional insurance.
 You should understand what your risks are and what coverage is available to protect against those risks.

-Is business insurance compulsory?
+Is Business Insurance compulsory?

 Whether business insurance is a legal requirement is dependent on the state in which you operate and the type of business you run.
 As an example, if companies have more than a specified number of staff, it will be mandatory to take out workers compensation insurance, meaning that if an employee suffers a work-related injury or illness, they will be protected.
 Every small business owner should check carefully on the regulations that pertain in their state, but even if insurance isn’t mandatory, it’s still an extremely good idea, for the reasons set out below.